MarketSquare/robotframework-tidy/docs/source/transformers/AlignTestCasesSection.rst

 Split too long lines
 ---------------------
-``AlignKeywordsSection`` will split the lines if the lines after alignment would exceed the limits set in the :ref:`SplitTooLongLine` transformer.
+``AlignKeywordsSection`` will split the lines if the lines after the alignment would exceed the limits set in the :ref:`SplitTooLongLine` transformer.

 .. note::
-    Currently only ``--configure SplitTooLongLine:split_on_every_arg=True`` mode is supported.
+    Currently, only ``--configure SplitTooLongLine:split_on_every_arg=True`` mode is supported.

 Using this configuration (``SplitTooLongLine`` is enabled by default)::

     robotidy -c AlignTestCasesSection:enabled=True:widths=14,24 --line-length 80 src

-Will result in the following transformation:
+will result in the following transformation:

 .. tabs::